SalomePlatform/adao/doc/examples.rst

 ---------------------------------------------------------------

-This simple example is a demonstration one, and describes how to set a BLUE estimation framework in order to get *weighted least square estimated state* of a system from an observation of the state and from an *a priori* knowledge (or background) of this state.
+This simple example is a demonstration one, and describes how to set a BLUE estimation framework in order to get *ponderated (or fully weighted) least square estimated state* of a system from an observation of the state and from an *a priori* knowledge (or background) of this state.
 In other words, we look for the weighted middle between the observation and the background vectors.
 All the numerical values of this example are arbitrary.

 Experimental set up
 +++++++++++++++++++